z1FFy/htmlgen/readme.md

 Use this when you have an unmaneuverable, unwieldy, clumsy, impure function such as 100% of the functions found within WordPress.
-This will conveniently hijack any function that otherwise writes to `STDOUT` and insteand bottles it up in `string`. `capture('the_title')` will return a string instead of echoing.
+This will conveniently hijack any function that otherwise writes to `STDOUT` and instead bottles it up in `string`. `capture('the_title')` will return a string instead of echoing.
 If you need to pass arguments, you can `capture('the_title', $postId)` or you can even use a lambda, `capture(function($id) { the_title($id); }, $postId)` or